 Clean Traffic: This will determine ifyour traffic is coming from reputable sources and converting, or if you are wasting your marketing dollars on fraudulent traffic.

 There are over 50 ad fraud detection companies claiming to solve your ad fraud problem.
 However, only 9 of them are certified solutions.

 For example, the Trustworthy Accountability Group, or TAG, is the leading global initiative in its mission of eliminating fraudulent traffic, facilitating the sharing of threat intelligence, and promoting brand safety by connecting industry leaders, analyzing threats, and sharing best practices worldwide.

 In order to be TAG certified, a solution must complete a rigorous process to prove it is actively fighting fraudulent and criminal activity in the digital advertising industry.
 Find out if your solution is certified, and if it's not, try a few that are.

 For example, Anura's dashboard summarizes data in a variety of ways so you can see where traffic is coming from.
 A client can use this data to optimize how they spend their ad dollars.
 They can use this information to reduce their overall ad spend if they choose, or ideally, move their ad spend from fraudulent traffic to real visitors, which will maintain their original budget, but increase their ROI.
 If they are managing campaigns for clients, they will most likely choose this option.
 As their clients see an improved ROI, they will likely want to increase their spend.

 Never let down your guard with ad fraud.
 The battle is never over.
 Keep digging into your campaign and remember the best media buyers always ask questions.

-This article was originally posted in July 2017 and has been republished with new information.
+This article was originally posted in July 2017 and has been republished in 2021 with new information.